 This small change could allow people who are still abusing drugs to maintain safe practices and self-care.
 By doing so, they’re not only less likely to spread things like diseases, but they’ll also avoid unsafe practices that could make a bad situation worse.

-Harm reduction programs and methods aren’t meant to be a permanent solution; they’re instead intended to help provide an “in-the-meantime” solution that can help keep more addicts and the communities they live in safe.
-They provide great and realistic options for today’s addicts.
-There are simply many people who are unable or unwilling to seek treatment at certain times of their lives.
-By exposing these people to methods that can help them avoid harm to themselves or others as they use drugs, harm reduction is helping the broader community at large.
+Harm reduction programs and methods aren’t meant to be a permanent resolution; they’re instead intended to help provide a bridge, or “in the meantime” solution, that can help keep people actively using and the communities they live in safe.
+By coming to terms with the fact that there are simply many people who are unable or unwilling to seek treatment at certain times of their lives, we can still help them until they are ready.
+By offering methods that can help avoid harm or fatalities to themselves or others, harm reduction is helping the broader community at large.

 Why Harm Reduction Programs Are Helpful